5 features of tax deductions for energy efficiency

 - Tax savings can go to property owners or their designers.
 When energy-efficient commercial building property is installed on or in a property owned by a federal, state or local government entity, an allocation of the deduction can be made to the designer or designers primarily responsible for designing the property in lieu of the property owner.
 The designers could include the architect, engineer, contractor, environmental consultant or energy services provider—in other words, everyone from the general designer to subcontractors—who created the technical specifications for making the building energy efficient.
 The tax credit assigned may be allocated to the primary designer or split among multiple designers on the project.

-- Owners can evaluate tax returns going back 10 years.
+- Owners can evaluate prior tax returns.
 In the search for eligible properties, owners can review tax returns as far back as 2006 and receive deductions for qualified properties for the current year.
 Designers, however, are limited to reviewing tax returns from the last two years.

 - Software and engineer must be approved.
 Companies or their vendors must use modeling software preapproved by the Department of Energy when determining the energy savings.
 A certified engineer licensed to operate in the building’s jurisdiction will also need to review the complete report before the deduction is taken on a tax return.